 The information you are given about any study you are invited to take part in will explain what stage the vaccine is at and how it has already been tested.
 You can consider this information when deciding whether to take part.

-This is an important question, but we will need further studies and evidence to give a firm answer.
-The Delta variant emerged recently, so most of the large clinical trials have not been designed to capture data on how vaccines protect against it.
-There are other studies going on, including laboratory tests and looking at ‘real world’ data, that is, information on people who become ill with different variants of Covid and which (if any) vaccines they received.
+New coronavirus variants continue to emerge, and most of the original large clinical trials were not designed to capture data on how vaccines protect against all new variants.
+However, there are other studies going on, including laboratory tests and looking at ‘real world’ data, that is, information on people who become ill with different variants of COVID and which (if any) vaccines they received.
 There have been several publications from a range of vaccines evaluating their effectiveness against new variants, showing they still offer protection to varying levels.

 Some vaccine studies will ask that you do not donate blood for the duration of the study.

 This will depend on the individual study.
 This is because you may have some immunity that means you are less likely to contract COVID, with or without a vaccine, and could sway the research findings.
 You can still sign up to take part in COVID and other healthcare research though.
 There are many other trials underway that you may be suitable for, including some on the long-term after effects on having had COVID.
-Find out more on the How to Get Involved section of the Be Part of Research website.

 Please also come forward for an approved COVID vaccine when you are invited to, as long as it is 28 days since your positive COVID test.